openstack/nova/api-guide/source/server_concepts.rst

    Shelving an server indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
 This allows its resources to be freed up for use by someone else.

+   By default the configuration option 'shelved_offload_time' is 0 and the shelved server will be removed from the hypervisor immediately after shelve operation;
+   Otherwise, the resource will be kept for the value of 'shelved_offload_time' (in seconds) so that during the time period the unshelve action will be faster, then the periodic task will remove the server from hypervisor.
+Set the option 'shelved_offload_time' to -1 make it never offload.

    Shelve will power off the given server and take a snapshot if it is booted from image.
 The server can then be offloaded from the compute host and its